-SRAC provides research and evidentiary support to test case litigation promoting economic and social rights in Canada and elsewhere.
+SRAC provides research and evidentiary support to test case litigation promoting economic and social rights.

 SRAC provides administrative support and co-ordinates the work of the Charter Committee on Poverty Issues which has intervened in more than a dozen cases at the Supreme Court of Canada.